-17. Staff carries the burden of proof by a preponderance of the evidence to demonstrate that the Complaints' allegations are true and that the Complaints were properly served on each of the Respondents. § 24-4-105(7), C.R.S.; Rule 1500, 4 CCR 723-1.
+18. Staff carries the burden of proof by a preponderance of the evidence to demonstrate that the Complaints' allegations are true and that the Complaints were properly served on each of the Respondents. § 24-4-105(7), C.R.S.; Rule 1500, 4 CCR 723-1.
 The preponderance standard requires the fact finder to determine whether the existence of a contested fact is more probable than its non-existence.
 Swain v.
-Colorado Dep't of Revenue, 717 p.2d 507, 508 (Colo.
+Colorado Dep't of Revenue, 717 P.2d 507, 508 (Colo.
 App.
 1985).
 A party has met this burden of proof when the evidence, on the whole, tips in favor of that party.
 Schocke v.
 State, Dep't of Revenue, 719 P.2d 361, 363 (Colo.
 App.
 1986).

-D. Analysis and Conclusions.
+B. Analysis and Conclusions

-18. The evidence was undisputed.
-The ALJ finds that the Complaints were served on the Respondents by United States mail at the most recent addresses and upon the designated agents on file with the Commission as of the date the Complaints were served on Respondents (September 9, 2019).
-As a result, the ALJ finds that Staff demonstrated by a preponderance of the evidence that it properly served the Complaints upon each of the Respondents listed in Hearing Exhibits 1 and 4. §§ 40-6-108(3) and 24-4-104(10), C.R.S.; Rule 1205(a) and (d), and Rule 1302(g)(II)(e), 4 CCR 723-1; and Rule 6006(a) and (c), 4 CCR 723-6.
+19. The evidence was undisputed.
+The ALJ finds that the December 3, 2019 Complaints were served on Respondents listed in Hearing Exhibit 7 by United States mail at the most recent addresses and upon the designated agents on file with the Commission, and that Respondents provided the information used for service.
+See Hearing Exhibits 4 to 7.
+The ALJ concludes that Staff demonstrated by a preponderance of the evidence that it properly served the December 3, 2019 Complaints upon each of the Respondents listed in Hearing Exhibit 7. §§ 40-6-108(3) and 24-4-104(10), C.R.S.; Rule 1205(a) and (d), and Rule 1302(g)(II)(e), 4 CCR 723-1; and Rule 6006(a) and (c), 4 CCR 723-6.

-19. The ALJ finds that the Complaints comply with the relevant notice requirements because they: (a) inform Respondents that the Commission has received an insurance or surety cancellation notice for each Respondent and the effective date of such cancellation; (b) advise Respondents that their authorities or permits are summarily suspended as of the coverage cancellation date; (c) notify Respondents that they may not conduct operations under their authorities or permits after the coverage cancellation and summary suspension date; (d) inform Respondents that the Commission has initiated a proceeding to permanently revoke their permits or authorities for failing to maintain and provide proof of effective insurance or surety coverage; (e) notify Respondents of the date, time, and location of the hearing on the Complaints at which Respondents will have an opportunity to present data, views, and arguments; and (f) advise Respondents of the legal authority for the Complaints and relief sought.
-Hearing Exhibit 2.
-Rule 6009(e), 4 CCR 723-6; see §§ 40-6-108 and 24-4-105(2), C.R.S.
+20. The ALJ finds that the December 3, 2019 Complaints comply with the relevant notice requirements because they: (a) inform Respondents that the Commission has received insurance or surety cancellation notices for each Respondent and the effective date of such cancellation; (b) advise Respondents that their authorities or permits are summarily suspended as of the coverage cancellation date; (c) notify Respondents that they may not conduct operations under their authorities or permits after the coverage cancellation date;

+(d) inform Respondents that the Commission has initiated a proceeding to permanently revoke their permits or authorities for failing to maintain and provide proof of effective insurance or surety coverage; (e) notify Respondents of the date, time, and location of the hearing on the Complaints at which Respondents will have an opportunity to present data, views, and arguments; and (f) advise Respondents of the legal authority for the Complaints and relief sought.
+Hearing Exhibit 5; Rule 6009(e), 4 CCR 723-6; see §§ 40-6-108 and 24-4-105(2), C.R.S.

-20. The ALJ concludes that Staff established by a preponderance of the evidence that the Commission received notice from the insurance or surety providers for the motor carriers identified in Hearing Exhibit 4 that the Respondents' insurance or surety coverage was or will be cancelled or terminated.
-Hearing Exhibit 2.
+21. The ALJ concludes that Staff established by a preponderance of the evidence that the Commission received notice from the insurance or surety providers for the motor carriers identified in Hearing Exhibit 7 that their insurance or surety coverage was or will be cancelled or terminated.
 This creates the rebuttable presumption that the relevant Respondent carriers are in violation of their respective financial responsibility requirements.
 Rule 6008(e), 4 CCR 723-6.
 The record contains no evidence rebutting this presumption.